Americans are paying more and getting less as inflation hits home

 "I mean, when you try to buy a steak, for Chrissakes," says Craig Barnes, an energy broker in Plano, Texas.
 "It has a big impact, especially in my business.
 When I'm taking people out and stuff like that, we're not going to steakhouses any more.
 We're dialing it back big time."

 More than half the people surveyed say they're eating out less now than they were six months ago.
-Four in ten say they're driving less or carpooling in order to save on gas.
+Four in 10 say they're driving less or carpooling in order to save on gas.

 Some of the reported spending cuts may be exaggerated.
 According to the Commerce Department, for example, actual spending at restaurants is up nearly 7% over the last six months.